Lesson 1: Organizing a Website

-- You have been hired by a client whose website has gotten unwieldy after years of willy-nilly development.
+- You have been hired by a client whose website has gotten unwieldy after years of poor development.
 The client is wanting the site to be better organized, starting from the ground up.
 Each of the cards you received includes a different topic that is addressed on the client's website.

-In groups of 2 or 3, organize the cards into meaningful chunks and propose to the client a new navigational system, where each chunk represents a link on the navigational menu of the home page.
+- In groups of 3 or 4, organize the cards into meaningful chunks and propose to the client a new navigational system, where each chunk represents a link on the navigational menu of the home page.
 Create a hierarchy chart for your website.
 The navigational system should successfully balance the following needs:

-- There should be no more than ten chunks
+- There should be no more than ten "chunks"

 - Every page on the website should be no more than three clicks away from the home page.